Follow Our Passion officially turned one, last week and in honor of that I am gonna share with you all 12 Things I

 Here is the real, raw reason.

 I was diagnosed with bipolar disorder, lived a troublesome, unhealthy, sad, difficult life.
-Suicide ruled my mind for a long period of time, and when I realized I was still here on this beautiful planet, breathing it was a reason.
+Suicide ruled my mind for a long period of time, and when I realized I was still here on this beautiful planet, breathing, I felt like there was something to learn from all those years.
 I just needed to find that reason.
 I did.
 I love to cook.
 I love to talk to myself while I cook, pretend there’s was an audience watching me.
 But I get stage fright.
 So blogging made sense.
 I was able to write and be myself without worrying about a camera.
 Then I realized that I had so much more to say.
 It turns out that in the journey of leaving the medication, mending my relationship with food and myself, I sort of discovered something.
 Balance.
 Love.
 Passion.
 They’re all keys.

 I more than anyone knows how much balance is important to live.
 Love, you need to love yourself, you need to love what you do, even if its just taking a little time each day to do something you love.
-I cook at night and don’t blog about, it’s my time.
+I cook at night and don’t blog about it, it’s my time.
 I’m not worrying about the perfect recipe, the perfect shot, the perfect post.
 It’s just me in the kitchen.
 When I write these post.
 The one I’m currently writing.
 I try not to overthink everything.
 I try to just let my fingers do the talking with the keys.
 Sometimes it works.
 Sometimes it’s a little off but I still publish something just for me.
 Like my post on World Bipolar Day.

 Have a to-do list.